THE EVENT PLANNER

 Similar to the ring bearer, a flower girl is a traditional role.
 This job entails walking down the aisle, alongside the ring bearer, dropping flower petals along the way.
 Your flower girl should also be under the age of 8.
 As with the ring bearer, have fun with this wedding role.
 For example, consider letting her walk with the family dog!
 You will also want to make sure you are clear on your venue's rules regarding petals.
 Some venue's do not allow silks and may also require that petals be cleaned up afterwards, so that is something you will want to discuss when booking your florist.

-Other non-bridal party roles
+Other non-wedding party roles

 Usher / Junior Usher